 General Deliveryin this case.

-See Manage Customer Account for more information on how to update contact information.
+See Edit customer accounts for more information on how to update contact information.

 Taxes calculated for draft and posted billing documents